 In particular you must configure your password for the Brandmeister network – here we are connection to “3103.repeater.net”.

 After entering the host name and password, tap “Save” in the top right corner to return to the Digital Setup screen.
 Note that these details have not been sent to the ClearNode device yet.
+The Port can be left at the default of 62031 for most all cases.
+It is provided to support private servers that might have been implemented differently.

 Next enter your DMR ID – this is the ID issued to you by radioid.net.
 You are allowed 2 DMR IDs by the issuing authority.
 Hence the need for the “hotspot extension #” – this uniquely identifies each “hotspot” that you own – you can have multiple hotspots each made unique by the 2 digit extension.
 You can leave “DMR Timeslot” and “DMR Color Code” at the defaults unless you fully understand their purpose and have reason to change them.